spatha0011/spatha_vsd-hdp/Day6/README.md

 **Identifying Issues**: It helps in identifying issues that may not be apparent in pre-synthesis simulations, such as glitches or race conditions due to the actual gate delays.

 The first step in the design flow is to synthesize the generated RTL code, followed by simulating the result.
 This process helps uncover more about the code and its potential bugs.
 In this section, we will synthesize our code and then perform a post-synthesis simulation to look for any issues.
 Ideally, the post-synthesis and pre-synthesis (modeling section) results should be identical, confirming that the synthesis process has not altered the original design behavior.

+#### Why do pre-synthesis simulation?
+Why not just do post-synthesis simulation?
+Pre-synthesis simulation is crucial for verifying the logical functionality of a digital design before it undergoes synthesis.
+It allows designers to detect and correct logical errors, such as incorrect operator usage or unintended latch inference, early in the development process.
+This type of simulation focuses solely on the high-level behavior of the design, enabling faster iterations and design exploration without the constraints of gate-level details.
+On the other hand, post-synthesis simulation, or gate-level simulation, is essential for timing verification and ensuring that the synthesized design meets real-world performance requirements.
+It accounts for gate delays and helps identify any synthesis-induced issues, providing a final validation of both functionality and timing before the design is implemented in hardware.
+Together, these simulations ensure a robust and reliable digital design.

 Here is the step-by-step execution plan for running the  commands manually:
 ---